Eigenvalues of Xin-Laplacian on Complete Riemannian manifolds: The Closed Eigenvalue Problem

-Attacking Yau's conjecture presented in the introduction, a significant breakthrough to it was made by Choi and Wang \cite{CW}.
+Attacking Yau's conjecture, a significant breakthrough to it was made by Choi and Wang \cite{CW}.
 They proved that the first eigenvalue of every (embedded ) closed minimal hypersurface in $\mathbb{S}^{n+1}(1)$ is not smaller than $\frac{n}{2}$.
 Furthermore, Brendle pointed out that the first eigenvalue is larger than $\frac{n}{2}$ in his survey paper \cite{Br}.
-Usually, the calculation of the eigenvalues of the Laplace-Beltrami operator, even of the first eigenvalue, is rather complicated and difficult.
+Usually, the calculation of the eigenvalues of the Beltrami-Laplacian, even of the first eigenvalue, is rather complicated and difficult.
 Up to now, Yau's conjecture remains unsolved.
 In 2013, Tang and Yan made an extremely important contribution to this conjecture in \cite{TY1}, where they made an affirmative answer to this conjecture under the condition that $\mathcal{M}^{n}$ is a closed embedding isoparametric hypersurfaces in $\mathbb{S}^{n+1}(1)$.
 For more progress on this conjecture, we refer the readers to \cite{Ko,MOU,Mut,Sol1,Sol2,Sol3} and references therein.
 As a fascinating application of Theorem \ref{thm7.1}, we can show the following result.

 \begin{thm} Let $\mathcal{M}^{n}$ be an $n$-dimensional compact minimal isoparametric hypersurface in the unit sphere $\mathbb{S} ^{n+1}(1)$.
-Then, eigenvalues of the closed eigenvalue problem \eqref{closed-prob} of the Laplace-Beltrami operator satisfy where $n_{0}$ denotes the value of the multiplicity of the first eigenvalue.\end{thm}
+Then, eigenvalues of the closed eigenvalue problem \eqref{closed-prob} of the Beltrami-Laplacian satisfy where $n_{0}$ denotes the value of the multiplicity of the first eigenvalue.\end{thm}

 \begin{proof} Assume that $\mathcal{M}^{n}$ is a unit sphere $\mathbb{S} ^{n+1}(1)$, the assertion is obvious.
-Now, we consider that $M^{n}$ is a minimal isoparametric hypersurface other than $\mathbb{S} ^{n}(1),$ we know that according to some results showed by Tang and Yan in \cite{TY1}.
+Now, we consider that $M^{n}$ is a minimal isoparametric hypersurface other than $\mathbb{S} ^{n}(1),$ we know that $\overline{\Lambda}_{1}=\overline{\Lambda}_{2}=\cdots=\overline{\Lambda}_{n_{0}}=n$ according to some results showed by Tang and Yan in \cite{TY1}.
 From \eqref{z-ineq-22}, we directly get \eqref{iso-ineq}. \end{proof}

 \begin{rem}Let $\mathcal{M}^{n}$ be an $n$-dimensional compact minimal isoparametric hypersurface in the unit sphere $\mathbb{S} ^{n+1}(1)$ and $|\nu|_{g_{0}}=0$.
 Then, according to Theorem {\rm \ref{thm7.7}}, we get an estimate for the upper bound of the second non-zero eigenvalue without counting the multiplicities of eigenvalues as follows: \end{rem}